-About a month ago I broke down my process to writing popular blog posts.
-Incase you missed it, here’s how I write a blog post:
+About a month ago I broke down my process of writing popular blog posts.
+In case you missed it, here’s how I write a blog post:

-- Write detailed posts – when I first started Quick Sprout my blog posts weren’t too detailed and the blog wasn’t growing in traffic.
-Once I started to write more detailed blog posts my traffic started to go through the roof.
+- Write detailed posts – when I first started Quick Sprout, my blog posts weren’t very detailed, and the blog wasn’t growing in traffic.
+Once I started to write more detailed blog posts, my traffic started going through the roof.

-- Create a conversation – if you’ve noticed, I have a tendency to italicize words within my blog posts and I tend to ask questions at the end.
-This helps create a conversation with your readers, which will help you get more comments per blog post.
+- Create a conversation – if you’ve noticed, I have a tendency to italicize words within my blog posts, and I tend to ask questions at the end.
+If you do it, it will help create a conversation with your readers, which will help you get more comments per blog post.

 - Show your authority – people have tons of options when it comes to reading blogs, so why should they read yours?
-If you can show that you are an authority without bragging it can help you win over readers.
-Just like how I mentioned I was a Technorati 100 blogger above.
+If you can show that you are an authority without bragging about it, it can help you win over the readers.
+Just look at the way I mentioned I was a Technorati 100 blogger above.